 Most surprising, according to the survey, was that only 10% of firms used debt collection agents to help with chasing payment.

 The 'Late Payment in Commercial Transactions' amended by an EU Directive was transposed into Irish law in March 2013.
-This legislation allows companies to automatically charge interest penalties on accounts outstanding beyond 30 days.
+This legislation allows companies to to charge interest penalties on accounts outstanding beyond 30 days automatically.
 However, again according to the SFA survey, nearly 1 in 4 respondents were unaware of the legislation and just 8% had used the legislation to get any payments owed.

 The reasons for this varied:-